 But is it Truly Safe for My Eyes?

-A concern among some people who have never tried structured silver but want to give it a shot is that they have heard it is very toxic.
-While there has been speculation that structured silver can produce reactive oxygen species (ROS), which are damaging oxygen-containing compounds that increase the toxicity level of particular cells, doubt has been cast pertaining to whether or not this is true for humans.
+A concern among some people who have never tried this superior silver but want to give it a shot is that they have heard it is very toxic.
+While there has been speculation that silver can produce reactive oxygen species (ROS), which are damaging oxygen-containing compounds that increase the toxicity level of particular cells, doubt has been cast pertaining to whether or not this is true for humans.

-But the great thing about structured silver is that its mechanism of action (how the drug works in the body and the processes it undergoes) is readily and easily controlled.
+But the great thing about silver is that its mechanism of action (how the drug works in the body and the processes it undergoes) is readily and easily controlled.
 At the same time, its level of toxicity for the person taking it is minuscule.
 This makes it ideal for treating conditions inside or close to sensitive organs such as the eyes.